 Of the execs who said they give maximum support, three in 10 (29%) were CPOs, one in five (22%) were CMOs and 17% were CEOs.

 We see this question asked a lot in the community and every time, it draws a bit of a blank.
 Some people report to Product, others Marketing, and then a select few to something else.

-In a bid to bring more clarity to the question though, in 2019’s Product Marketing Salary Survey, we asked 1,600+ PMMs who they report to and the majority (73%) said Marketing, one in five (19%) said Product and 5% said Business Development.
+In a bid to bring more clarity to the question though, in 2019’s Product Marketing Salary Survey, we asked 1,600+ PMMs who they report and the majority (73%) said Marketing, and one in five (19%) said Product, and 5% said Business Development.

 So, that’s the actual reporting structure, but do the C-suite agree?